stfc/PSyclone/doc/user_guide/dynamo0p3.rst

 number of algorithm arguments.
 If the wrong number of arguments is provided then an exception is raised.

-For example, running test 19.2 from the Dynamo0.3 API test suite gives:
+For example, running test 19.2 from the LFRic (Dynamo0.3) API test suite gives:

 .. code-block:: bash